Ebook: Early hardware implementations

 In 1992, Sony launched the Data Discman, an electronic book reader that could read e-books that were stored on CDs.
 One of the electronic publications that could be played on the Data Discman was called Library of the Future.
 Early e-books were generally written for specialty areas and a limited audience, meant to be read only by small and devoted interest groups.
 The scope of the subject matter of these e-books included technical manuals for hardware, manufacturing techniques, and other subjects.
-In the 1990s, the general availability of the Internet made transferring electronic files much easier, including e-books.
+In the 1990s, the general availability of the Internet made transferring electronic files much easier, including e-books, drawing the interest of professionals in finance and law.

 In 1993, Paul Baim released a freeware HyperCard stack, called EBook, that allowed easy import of any text file to create a pageable version similar to an electronic paperback book.
 A notable feature was automatic tracking of the last page read so that on returning to the 'book' you were taken back to where you had previously left off reading.
 The title of this stack may have helped popularize the term 'ebook'.